w3c/css-houdini-drafts/index.md

+---
+title: Animation Worklet Explainer
+---

 # Animation Worklet Explainer
 ---
 # Overview

-AnimationWorklet is a new primitive for creating scroll-linked and other high performance procedural animations on the web.
+git remotegit AnimationWorklet is a new primitive for creating scroll-linked and other high performance procedural animations on the web.

 {:toc}